jiajunnn42o/rock-paper-scissors-assignment/README.md

 - Features that were implemented were moved to `Testing`, then to `Done` once they passed testing.

 ### Effectiveness
-By categorizing our work into “Backlog”, “To Do”, “In Progress”, " Testing“ and ”Done" columns, we are able to easily track what work needs to be started, what is currently under development, and what has been completed.
+By categorizing our work into `Backlog`, `To Do`, `In Progress`, `Testing` and `Done` columns, we are able to easily track what work needs to be started, what is currently under development, and what has been completed.

 The visual nature of Kanban makes team collaboration much smoother as everyone can see what tasks are assigned to whom.
 It also encourages accountability within the group, as members can take on tasks independently without confusion or overlap.